Ermatingen: History

 The village of Ermatingen is first mentioned in 724 as Erfmotingas.
 It was part of the land owned by the monastery of Reichenau, and the abbot was the landlord, judge and appointed the priest for the village.
 The low court in the village was administered by a monastery appointed Meier.
 The position of Meier and the associated bailiwick were often used as security for a loan, for example in 1446 to the Lords of Klingenberg.
 In the 13th century and 1518 openings are occupied.

 In the Swabian War of 1499 the village was destroyed.
 By the 16th century, Ermatingen was on the way to becoming a town, with a high and low council, a court and various privileges.
 In 1660 the town was granted market rights.
 After the incorporation of the Abbey of Reichenau into the diocese of Constance in 1540, the lower court rights were held by the Bishop, until 1798.

 The parish originally ran by the lake to the Seerücken mountains, and in the High Middle Ages included Mannenbach and Triboltingen.
 The church of Ermatingen was built in 1359 and was incorporated into the Abbey of Reichenau.
 In 1528 it turned to the Protestant Reformation.
 This meant that the Catholic Abbey (and after 1540 the Catholic Bishop of Constance) had the right to appoint the town priest in the mainly Reformed parish.
-This situation remained until 1804, when the town acquired the right to appoint their own priest.
+This situation remained until 1804, when the town acquired the right to appoint their priest.
 The town church became a shared church in 1546.
 In 1723/24 Wäldi separated from the Reformed parish, as did Gunterswil and Hohrain Wäldi in 1949.